octopicorn/bcikit/README.md

 In the folder "AnalysisModules", find the conf.yml.
 This file is used to set a processing chain of analysis modules, defining the order, names of input and output metrics, and any special params used by each module.

-For now, the only modules defined are "Windows", "Downsample" and "Test".
+For now, the defined analysis modules include:
+- ModuleSignalGenerator (generate mock data, either random or sine wave)
+- ModuleWindows (collect raw data into rolling windows/matrices of fixed size, with optional overlap)
+- ModuleClassWindows (collect raw data + class labels into rolling windows/matrices of variable size, grouped by class label, no overlap)
+- ModuleConvert (conversions, example: convert matrix of raw data to coordinate pairs (x,y) - used for plotting)
+- ModuleDownsample (decrease number of points while still retaining essential features of graph, used for plotting only)
+- ModuleTest (used as a template for new modules)

 It is up to the user to make sure that, if one module follows another, that module 1 output is compatible with module 2 input.
-For example, if a module is expecting scalar input, don't put a module that emits matrices in front of it.
+For example, if a module is expecting scalar input, don't have its input connected to output from a module that emits matrices.

 Some limitations to be aware of:
 - only works with openbci device type for now
-- only 1 input and 1 output per module for now. input is required, output is optional.
-- the config vars 'input_feature' and 'output_feature' define metric names to read/write on rabbitmq
+- the config vars **inputs > data > message_queues** and **inputs > data > message_queues** define metric names to read/write on rabbitmq
 - only rabbitmq is supported, not pipes
 - there are some random things hardcoded